-There are many alternative ways to invest your money and help grow you wealth for retirement, your family and for future generations.
-Self-Directed IRAs are great for putting you in charge of where your money is invested.
-You choose the plans that you understand and feel the most comfortable with.
-At iPlanGroup, our aim is to make you aware of and comfortable with the fact that it is permissible to be in control of your own investments.
+When it comes to investing for retirement, the stock market isn’t the only option.
+Self-Directed IRAs are great for putting you in charge of your money and where it gets invested.
+At iPlanGroup, our goal is to make you aware of and comfortable with the fact that it’s permissible to be in control of your own investments.

 Maintaining Your Tax-Deferred Account Status

-To maximize your investments growth you need to keep your IRA within the tax-free guidelines so as not to subject your funds to taxation and penalties.
-For you to be in control of your retirement funds you need to ensure that all your Self-Directed transactions don’t disqualify your IRA from the tax-free benefits you are entitled to.
+To maximize the growth of your investments, you need to keep your IRA within the tax-free guidelines so as not to subject your funds to taxation and penalties.
+For you to be in control of your retirement funds, you need to ensure that all your self-directed transactions don’t disqualify your IRA from the tax-free benefits you are entitled to.

 As your iPlanGroup Self-Directed IRA is a trust account for your benefit when you retire, and for your family’s financial future, all funds – regardless of which investment opportunity you decide to invest in – must flow through your Self-Directed account.
 If you are investing in real estate, for example, the escrow must be opened in the IRA account name.
 Earnest money deposits are paid from the IRA, all investing is for the benefit of your IRA, and all investment expenses are paid from the IRA.
 When you invest through a Self-Directed account, your IRA, not you, owns the investment.
 You own the account.